 Patrick W. Smith With a career centered in New England for the past 37 years, but with a truly national and international outreach, percussionist Patrick Smith has performed as a soloist with various ensembles on five continents.
 He is currently the director of “ONE4All,” the new educational initiative for Orchestra New England which seeks a seamless melding of classical music traditions with local and neighborhood cultures.
 In acknowledgement of his work as a teacher at Cooperative Arts High School in New Haven, Pat received national recognition as a receipient of the special Community Award from the Grammys.
 In addition, Pat is one of only two music educators ever to be awarded the Ellington Medal by the Yale School of Music for his work with today’s urban youth.

 Patrick Smith is a virtuoso percussionist.
 Here he improvises in an unstructured DoSo Freestyle duet with David Mills.

-Karen Pfrommer is the “social dance” expert on the DoSo Dance Band team.
+Karen Pfrommer is the “social dance” expert on the DoSo Music team.
 Karen is the instructor for the Yale Ballroom Dance Club, and she teaches ballroom dance as an accredited course at Quinnipiac University.
 Karen is certified with High Honors by the American and English branches of the Imperial Society of Teachers of Dance (ISTD).
-As a dancer Karen has won a Northeast Regional Dance Championship, and she is the owner of the Dance in Rhythm Ballroom Dance Studio in Branford, CT.
-In addition to couples dancing, Karen teaches and invents line dances allowing young people the freedom to dance without a partner.
+As a dancer Karen has won a Northeast Regional Dance Championship, and she is the owner of the Dance in Rhythm studio in Branford, CT.